ENCCS/intermediate-mpi/content/derived-datatypes.rst

    - A low-level representation as typemap can be associated with any derived data structure.
    - Typemaps are essential to enable MPI communication of complex datatypes.
+   - User-defined packing and unpacking can be quite useful, but might lead to less readable programs.